-Approved Ruling for 3.2.7.3
+APPROVED RULINGS AND INTERPRETATIONS FOR 3.2.7.3

-Conditioning sessions organized and run by members of the school's coaching staff are subject to the 60minute limitation.
-Students, for example, who work out on their own at the school facility in weight lifting, general calisthenics, running, or agility-type exercises shall not be considered to be involved in an organized conditioning program.
+Conditioning sessions organized and run by members of the school's coaching staff are subject the 75minute limitation.
+Students, for example, who work out on their own at the school facility in weightlifting, general calisthenics, running, or agility-type exercises shall not be considered to be involved in an organized conditioning program.